What Is Trauma-Informed Care?

 The Effects of Trauma on Health

-In the ACE Study, we learn that the more a child is exposed to stressful and adverse childhood experiences, the greater that child’s risk for chronic health conditions and health-risk behaviors becomes.
-This study developed a self-assessment that asks people to indicate the number of traumatic events they’ve experienced prior to the age of 18.
-It also provides an “ACE score” that consists of the sum of each traumatic experience question answered with “yes”.
+The ACE study asked people to indicate the number of traumatic events they’ve experienced prior to the age of 18.
+It also provides an “ACE score” that consists of the sum of each traumatic experience question answered with “yes."
 Compared to people who scored a zero on this self-assessment, individuals with an ACE score of 4 or more were approximately:

 - 2x as likely to smoke